mcruzdev/blog/docs/posts/quarkus-dapr.md

 ![Diagram showing the communication between Quarkus and Dapr to use State Store and Pub/Sub](./assets/quarkus-dapr-diagram.png)

-??? note "Note about the diagram"
+??? note "About the diagram"

     The diagram above illustrates what we will implement in the following sections, using an in-memory State Store and Pub/Sub for simplicity.
 However, Dapr is not limited to these options and supports a wide range of state stores and messaging systems.